Disclaimer: Caution must be used at all times as natural hazards exist. Please hike wisely and follow the applicable rules and safety guidelines.

 Hickory Run State Park Snack Bar

 There’s a snack bar, restrooms, and changing areas close to the lake.
+Most likely, the snack bar will only be open on summer days, and its hours may vary.
 There is a variety of food offered at the snack bar, such as hot dogs, cheesesteaks, grilled cheese, hamburgers, veggie burgers, and chicken quesadillas.
 A soda machine is also available for when the snack bar is closed.

 Hickory Run State Park Boulder Field